Ellen Gable

+In 2018, her high school, Triton Regional High School in Runnemede, NJ, inducted her into the TRHS Alumni Hall of Fame.

+Her book Where Angels Pass is based on the true story of her late father's abuse by a Catholic priest.
+It won First Place in the 2023 CMA Awards in Catholic Novels.

 She is a freelance writer and has written for Family Foundations magazine, Ecclesia, Restoration and is a columnist for Amazing Catechists and Catholic Mom.
 She is also the former President of the Catholic Writers Guild.

-She and her husband, James Hrkach, currently live in Pakenham, Ontario, Canada.
-They are the parents of five adult sons.